All Terrain Vehicle Association, Inc

 We need to keep better track of our volunteer hours.
 This applies to both MERA and Forest Service lands.
 Anytime you do any trail or road clearing on the F.S., keep track of the time you spent and the road/trail number.
 This all counts toward club volunteer hours, and has the added benefit of letting the F.S. know what roads are being used, giving them more reason to keep them open.
 You can report them to me at any time.
 Contact info is below, in box on the left.

 I will try to post works days on here and on facebook, if I know a couple of days in advance what my plans are.
-We will have a big push to get maintenance done on MERA before things dry out too much.
+We will be following the snow as it melts, as well as laying out some new single track trail.
 Help is always appreciated.

 Working on 317, getting the hillside cut in.